Ivan Reitman, director of ‘Ghostbusters,’ dies at 75

 His family announced the death in a statement to the Associated Press, which did not give a cause.
-Publicists for two of his children — filmmaker Ivan Reitman and actress, producer and writer Catherine Reitman — did not share additional details.
+Publicists for two of his children — filmmaker Jason Reitman and actress, producer and writer Catherine Reitman — did not share additional details.

 Mr. Reitman was one of the most successful comic filmmakers of his time, known for channeling an irreverent, anti-establishment sensibility in movies that harnessed the talent of “Saturday Night Live” stars such as John Belushi, Bill Murray and Dan Aykroyd.
 His movies rarely drew critical acclaim, but they made more than $2 billion at the box office and inspired filmmakers such as Todd Phillips, whose comedies “Road Trip” (2000) and “Old School” (2003) were among the more than 70 movies and TV shows that Mr. Reitman produced.